Gen X Research

 Who They Are

 Showing off what they’ve got means a lot to this group of Gen Xers.
-Thrill-Seeking Materialists value social status, and they try to attract others’ notice and admiration both through high-paying jobs (ideally with impressive titles) and through conspicuous consumption.
-Although, as their name suggests, they have a taste for risks and thrills when it comes to fun and entertainment, these Gen Xers don’t always embrace novelty when it comes to society and the family; their social values reflect a traditional streak when it comes to gender and sexuality, for example.
+Thrill-Seeking Materialists value social status, and they try to attract others’ notice and admiration both through high-paying jobs (ideally with impressive titles) and through ostentatious consumption.
+Image driven, they take pride in their personal appearance and put effort to ensure they appear “attractive” to others.
+Confident, goal-oriented and vivacious they are always up for new challenges or experiences.
+As their name suggests, they have a taste for risks and thrills when it comes to leisure and entertainment.
+Their peers would characterize them as being intense and adaptable, as they are constantly on the hunt for the next best thing.

 Demographic Highlights